Flameware FAQs

 What is Flameware?

 Flameware is lead-free, non-toxic clay that can withstand thermal shock (sudden temperature changes) without cracking.
-This means it can go into a pre-heated oven, or be used directly on a burner.
+This means it can go into a pre-heated oven or be used directly on a burner.

-Can the Flameware Comal and WokPot be used on all stovetops?
+Can Flameware be used on all stovetops?

-How sturdy/strong is the Flameware?
+How sturdy/strong is Flameware?

 How have you tested the Flameware?

 Before I developed our first piece, the Comal, I created test pieces that allowed me to test the clay durability from freezer to burner to ice bath to pre-heated oven.
-Tests were far beyond the likely uses in a standard kitchen (even professional kitchen).
+Tests went far beyond the likely uses in a standard kitchen (even professional kitchen).
 Test Comals have been put through scorching heats, cooking with various oils and liquids, dry roasting, oven cooking, and cleaned immediately and after sitting.
-If you follow my @homemadetastesbetteronhandmade or @crazygreenstudios page on Instagram, the Comal you see most in those images and reels is the very first test Comal made that continues to work beautifully and clean up like a dream!

 Do I need to season or cure my Flameware?